QubesOS/qubes-core-admin/doc/manpages/qubesd-query.rst

    is not passed, and 1024 otherwise.
 This option can be used to lower this value, though not raise it.

+.. option:: --null

+   bash's ``read -r -d ''`` expects that the string being read is terminated by NUL byte.
+This option causes qubesd-query to add one to qubesd's response.

 Description
 -----------